-CHECKLIST - MANAGEMENT OF EROSION, SEDIMENTATION, AND STORM WATER POLLUTION PREVENTION AND CONTROL
+220 CHECKLIST - MANAGEMENT OF EROSION, SEDIMENTATION, AND STORM WATER POLLUTION PREVENTION

 Part 1: Preconstruction Issue Yes No N/A Comments Initials Has the Contractor submitted the NOI to the ODEQ?
 Has the Contractor prepared and submitted a SWPPP?
 A SPRP?
 Has the Contractor received authorization to discharge under the OPDES General Permit?
+Has the Contractor dedicated specific personnel responsible for conducting and documenting onsite inspection of storm water management?
+Has the Contractor's proposed SWPPP Inspection Form been approved for use by the Engineer?
 Does the Contractor have adequate spill response equipment onsite to effectively respond to accidental pollutant releases?
 Has the Contractor provided a complete and current contact list of its emergency response personnel?

 Part 2: During Construction Issue Yes No N/A Comments Initials Is the Contractor in full compliance with the permit and the approved SWPPP?
-Is the Contractor conducting and documenting the inspections required by the permit and the approved SWPPP?
-Are the Contractor's records adequately and accurately documenting the results of the inspections?
-Is the Contractor updating the SWPPP as necessary?
+Is the Contractor maintaining a 50 foot buffer zone from watercourses?
+Has the Contractor adequately arranged for concrete truck washout areas?
+Is the Contractor conducting and documenting the inspections required by the permit and the approved SWPPP and providing copies to the Resident Engineer?

+Part 2: During Construction Issue Yes No N/A Comments Initials Are the Contractor's records adequately and accurately documenting the results of the inspections?
+Is the Contractor adequately maintaining control measures (eg. removing accumulated sediment, repairing damaged devices, etc.) Is the Contractor updating the SWPPP as necessary?
-Part 3: Post-Construction

-Issue Yes No N/A Comments Initials

-Has the Contractor filed the NOT with the ODEQ?
+Part 3: Post-Construction Issue Yes No N/A Comments Initials Has the Contractor filed the NOT with the ODEQ?
+Did the Contractor receive notification from ODEQ that their NOT was not accepted and prescribe additional actions required to successfully terminate the permit?
+Has the Contractor received a confirmation of termination of the permit from ODEQ?

-SECTION 221 - TEMPORARY SEDIMENT CONTROLS
+SECTION 221 - TEMPORARY SEDIMENT CONTROL

 This work consists of constructing, maintaining, and removing temporary erosion and sediment control measures at locations shown on the Storm Water Pollution Prevention Plan (SWPPP) and as the Resident Engineer otherwise deems necessary.
-These measures may include slope drains, bale barriers, silt fence, sediment basins, silt dikes, rock dams, and other measures designed to prevent or minimize soil erosion by interrupting, diverting, or storing runoff.
+These measures may include slope drains, fiber logs, silt fence, sediment basins, silt dikes, rock dams, and other measures designed to prevent or minimize soil erosion by interrupting, diverting, or storing runoff.

-- Storm Water Pollution Prevention Plan (SWPPP) requirements, including identification of the Contractor's personnel responsible for the timely installation and maintenance of the erosion and sediment control measures. - OPDES General Permit for Construction Activities (OKR10) permit requirements. - Contractor's proposed types, locations, and sources of temporary erosion and sediment control measures to be used.
+- Storm Water Pollution Prevention Plan (SWPPP) requirements, including identification of the Contractor's personnel responsible for the timely installation and maintenance of the erosion and sediment control measures. - OPDES General Permit for Construction Activities (OKR10) permit requirements. - Contractor's proposed types, locations, and sources of temporary erosion and sediment control measures to be used. - Emphasis on installation of appropriate measures and timely maintenance of devices throughout the duration of the project.
+If there are devices that are deemed beneficial on the project that are not included in the Contract, the Resident Engineer should give consideration on adding them by change order.

-Silt fence, silt dike, or rock filter dams, if used on the Project, are to be provided from an approved source, as shown in the Approved Products List (APL) [add link].
+Silt fence, silt dike, or rock filter dams, if used on the Project, are to be provided from an approved source, as shown in the Approved Products List (APL).
+APL - Silt Fence.
+APL - Silt Dike.
+APL - Rock Filter Dam (Gabion Stone Fill).